computationalabstraction/patNum.js/README.md

-# Stats.js
+# patNum.js
-A Statistics Library in Javascript
+A Mathematics/Statistics Library in Javascript